Physical properties of a generalized model of multilayer adsorption of dimers: Results and discussion

-This subsection will be dedicate to the study of the fractal and diffusion properties associated to the percolation clusters generated with our model.
-It should be noted that in this case we cannot use the habitual way of calculating the fractal dimension in which the scale exponent of the mass (or area) of the percolation cluster with \(L\) is exactly the fractal dimension.
-Thus, there is an anisotropic system where the height \(H_c\) scales non-trivially with \(L\).
+This subsection will be dedicated to the study of the fractal and diffusion properties associated with the percolation clusters generated with our model.
+It should be noted that in this case, we cannot use the usual way of calculating the fractal dimension in which the scaling exponent of the mass (or area) of the percolation cluster with \(L\) is exactly the fractal dimension.

+This is an anisotropic system where the height \(H_c\) scales non-trivially with \(L\).
 That is why one should use some alternative method.
-To obtain their corresponding fractal dimensions a method based on the density autocorrelation function was chosen; the averaged density of occupied sites within neighborhoods of radius \(r\) centered in all points belonging to the cluster is firstly calculated.
-Afterwards, a log-log plot of density against distance \(r\) then yields a straight line with slope \(D_f-d\), where \(d\) is the dimensionality of the space (2 in this case).
-For each value of \(p_0\) the fractal dimension for each \(L=128; 256; 512\) and \(1024\) is obtained as averages on \(16,000; 2,800; 400\) and \(100\) replicas respectively.
-The diffusion exponent \(D_w\) \cite{havlin1987diffusion} of the percolation cluster was also calculated.
-For this, random walks are generated starting at a random occupied site of the percolation cluster, allowing to walk \(t=100; 200; 500; 1,000; 5,000; 10,000; 100,000\) steps and determining in each case the average of the square of the distance between the starting and ending point of the walk \(\langle r^2 \rangle \).
-The average \(\langle r^2 \rangle \) for each value of \(t\) is taken with different number of replicas, i.e., \(N_{rep} = 73,000; 44,000; 20,000; 10,000; 2,000; 1,000; 100\) respectively.
-For a fractal \(D_w\) is defined by the scaling \(\langle r^2 \rangle \sim t^{2/D_w}\) which reduces to the known result \(\langle r^2 \rangle \sim t\) for brownian walkers (\(D_w=2\)).
+To obtain their corresponding fractal dimensions a method based on the density autocorrelation function was chosen; the averaged density of occupied sites within neighborhoods of radius \(r\) centered in all points belonging to the cluster is first calculated.
+Afterward, a log-log plot (not shown) of density against distance \(r\) then yields a straight line with slope \(D_f-D\), where \(D\) is the dimensionality of the space (2 in this case).
+For each value of $p_0$, the fractal dimension for each $L = 128, 256, 512,$ and $1024$ is obtained by averaging the data over 16000, 2800, 400, and 100 replicas, respectively.
+The diffusion exponent \(D_w\) \cite{Havlin1987} belonging to the percolation cluster was also calculated.
+For this, random walks are generated starting at a random occupied site of the percolation cluster, allowing to walk upto time steps \(t=100, 200, 500, 1000, 5000, 10000, 100000\), and then, determining in each case the average of the square of the distance between the starting and ending point of the walk \(\langle r^2 \rangle \).
+The average \(\langle r^2 \rangle \) for each value of \(t\) is taken with different number of replicas, i.e., \(N_{rep} = 73000, 44000, 20000, 10000, 2000, 1000, 100\), respectively.
+Finally, the fractal dimension \(D_w\) of the walk is defined by the scaling relation \(\langle r^2 \rangle \sim t^{2/D_w}\), which reduces to the known result \(\langle r^2 \rangle \sim t\) for Brownian walkers (\(D_w=2\)).

-The behaviour of the fractal dimension \(D_f\) as function of \(L\), for different values of the probability \(p_0\) and the corresponding diffusion exponent \(D_w\) are shown, respectively, in the left and right columns of Fig. \ref{fig:fractal_and_diffusin}.
+The behavior of the fractal dimension \(D_f\) as a function of \(L\), for different values of the probability \(p_0\) and the corresponding diffusion exponent \(D_w\) are shown, respectively, in the left and right columns of Fig. \ref{fig:fractal_and_diffusin}.